- Understand and apply the idea of a balanced (long-term global average) heat budget to explain how the greenhouse effect works.

 long time (one year at a minimum), is very nearly balanced.
 Small imbalances, sustained over time (a number of years), lead to climate change.

-We will refer to the accompanying diagram showing the earth's long-term, global-average rates of absorption and reflection of solar radiation, absorption and emission of longwave infrared (LWIR) radiation, and transfer of heat between the earth's surface and the atmosphere by conduction and evaporation of water and condensation of water vapor in the atmosphere (to make clouds).
+We will refer to the accompanying diagram showing the earth's long-term, global-average rates of absorption and reflection of solar radiation, absorption and emission of terrestrial radiation, and transfer of heat between the earth's surface and the atmosphere by conduction and evaporation of water and condensation of water vapor in the atmosphere (to make clouds).

 The numbers represent energy intensity (also called energy flux).
 They tell us the rate at which energy passes through, into, or out of each unit of (horizontal) area of the surface or the atmosphere.
 (In the diagram, energy is represented in units of Joules, and rates of energy transfer are expressed in Joules per second, or Watts.
 Horizontal surface area is represented in square meters, or m2.
 Hence, the fluxes are expressed in Watts/m2.)

-The diagram shows that the flux of solar radiative energy (that is, insolation) arriving on a horizontal surface at the top of the earth's atmosphere, averaged over the whole globe for a long time (24 hours a day for many years), is 342 Watts/m2.
-The flux of solar radiation that is scattered and reflected back to space by clouds, aerosols, air, and the earth's surface is a total of 107 Watts/m2, which is (107/342) x 100% = 31% of the solar radiation arriving—hence, the long-term, global average albedo of the earth is about 31%.
+The diagram shows that the flux of solar radiative energy arriving on a horizontal surface (that is, the insolation) at the top of the earth's atmosphere, averaged over the whole globe for a long time (24 hours a day for many years), is 342 Watts/m2.
+The flux of solar radiation that is scattered and reflected back to space by clouds, aerosols, and air is 107 Watts/m2, which is (107/342) x 100% = 31% of the solar radiation arriving—hence, the long-term, global average albedo of the earth is about 31%.
 (Two thirds of this scattering and reflection is due to clouds, which reflect very well.)

-The observations on which these numbers and the others on the diagram are based come from satellites (which have been making observations of solar and longwave infrared (LWIR) radiation since the early 1970s) and from surface-based instruments.
+The observations on which these numbers and the others on the diagram are based come from satellites (which have been making observations of solar and terrestrial radiation since the early 1970s) and from surface-based instruments.

 - 67 Watts/m2 solar energy are absorbed each